Overview and scrutiny at Wakefield Council

 Terms of Reference outline the broad areas covered by each of the above.

 The management board and committees are all made up of elected members from all political parties.
-The committees also include co-opted members from outside of the council who are members of the public and in the case of the Children, Young People and Skills Committee, nominated representatives, for example from school governors, churches, teaching unions and the voluntary and community sector.
+The committees also include co-opted members from outside of the council who are members of the public and in the case of the Children and Young People Committee, nominated representatives, for example from school governors, churches, teaching unions and the voluntary and community sector.
 All co-opted members serve for a three year term.

 Interested in becoming a co-opted member?

-The management board meets at least quarterly and the three committees hold meetings six times per year, with additional meetings as and when necessary.
+The management board and the committees each hold at least six meetings per year, with additional meetings as and when necessary.
 Meetings are held in public with the exception of those items that contain exempt or confidential information.
 We very much welcome the attendance of members of the public and the media as observers at our meetings.
 You may be able to speak at the meeting, but this is at the discretion of the individual Chair.
 Minutes, agendas and future meeting dates of the management board and the three committees are published on the Council's

 How does Overview and Scrutiny work?